I know I’ll be mostly preaching to the choir here when I say this, but cable companies like Comcast really do suck.

 Perhaps even more important than these new technologies that 5G will support, is how it will redefine home internet.

-Unlike its mobile connectivity predecessors (2G, 3G, and 4G), 5G will not be designated to mobile phones.
+Unlike its mobile connectivity predecessors (2G, 3G, and 4G), 5G is not exclusive to mobile phones.
 5G will also compete directly in the residential broadband market, with speeds in the hundreds of megabits.

-In other words, wireless 5G broadband is going to provide four times the speed of cable.
+In other words, wireless 5G broadband provides four times the speed of cable.

 These deployments are happening sooner than most people realize, too, with Verizon having launched commercial 5G broadband in four major U.S. cities already.